 With the full vertical extent of the central portion of the spillway removed, a similar channel response is likely to be triggered as with full removal but with more retention of sediment on the channel margins proximal to the dam.
 The pronounced boulder riffle approximately 900 feet upstream of the dam would serve as a natural grade control that would limit the upstream extent of any vertical channel adjustment in the main channel if the dam is notched.
 The multiple extremely large boulders (i.e. five to ten feet in diameter) that are situated immediately upstream of the spillway are anticipated to form boulder-dominated steps or a cascade.
 Following dam notching, finer sediment would transport downstream, while the larger cobble and boulder may shift position.
-Due to the steep slope that is anticipated to re-form, full fish passage conditions for the full range of target fish could not be guaranteed to form passively and thus, some active re-grading and re-positioning of boulders may be necessary to facilitate the formation of a stable grade control and fish passage conditions, this alternative also includes supplementing this reach with large boulders to establish grade control.
+Due to the steep slope that is anticipated to re-form, full fish passage conditions for the full range of target fish could not be guaranteed to form passively and thus, some active re-grading and re-positioning of boulders may be necessary to facilitate the formation of a stable grade control and fish passability.
+If in situ boulders are insufficient to maintain a stable grade change and/or fish passage conditions, this alternative also includes supplementing this reach with large boulders to establish grade control.